 This chart is explained as follows:

 In 1624 the Dutch invaded Taiwan and established administration over the island.
 (During this period, in 1626 the Spanish invaded northwest Taiwan established jurisdiction there until the Dutch forced them to abandon their settlement in 1642.)
 In 1662 the Dutch were defeated by a Ming loyalist, Cheng Cheng-kung (Koxinga) who established government rule over Taiwan.
 However, in 1683 Qing Dynasty military troops defeated Koxinga to seize control of the island, and in 1887 Taiwan was made a province of Qing China.
 After Japan defeated Qing China in the First Sino-Japanese War, Taiwan was ceded to Japan in the 1895 Treaty of Shimonoseki.
 In the period of WWII, all military attacks against (Japanese) Taiwan were conducted by United States military forces.
 Japanese troops in Taiwan surrendered on October 25, 1945, thus marking the beginning of United States Military Government (USMG) jurisdiction over "Formosa and the Pescadores."
 General MacArthur delegated the administration of the military occupation of Taiwan to the Chinese Nationalists.
-Under such an arrangement, the United States is the principal occupying power, and the Republic of China is the subordinate occupying power.
+Under such an arrangement, the United States is the principal occupying power, and the Republic of China is serving in the role of proxy occupying forces.

 The law of nations recognizes that territory may be acquired based on the principle of conquest, however in the post-Napoleonic period the disposition of such territory must be done according to the laws of war.
 During the WWII period, the United States acquired Taiwan based on the principle of conquest, and USMG jurisdiction has remained in force up to the present day.

 The significance and applicability of the concepts of "conquest" and "dominion" are clarified in the following quotations from relevant US Supreme Court cases.